 To achieve this goal, the Program funds collaborative projects between National Weather Service (NWS) offices and universities.
 These partnerships generally lead to the adoption of a new forecast technique, an increased understanding of local meteorology, and/or preparation of joint papers and workshops.

 Since its beginning in 1989, the program has sponsored over 350 research projects involving more than 100 different universities and 100 NWS, NWC, Navy, and AFWA forecast offices.

 July 2023: The COMET® Program announces its 2023 Outreach Program Request for Proposals (RFP) for National Weather Service (NWS) Partners Projects:

 - NWS Partners Projects: COMET is currently accepting 1-year NWS Partners proposals (budgets limited to $15,000).
 Proposals will be reviewed as received, and approved submissions will be funded until program resources are expended.

 Types of Funding

 Cooperative Project proposals are submitted in response to an annual Request for Proposals and competitively reviewed for funding.
-We expect that next round of funding to be available during summer 2022.
+We will make an announcement when funding is available.
 Cooperative Project features include: